Remote work gives people more options.

 Scammers use conversation to pressure you.

-Do not pay fees, buy gift cards, send crypto, wire money, or return overpayments.
+Do not pay fees, buy gift cards, send crypto, wire money, return overpayments, or pay for job access.

 If you received a check, contact your bank before doing anything.